The Quandary of the Single Table Web Site

 So what do you do?
 The idea is to do something as simple and fast as possible, with as little repetitive coding as you can get away with.

 BUT, if you generalize it and re-use it, then you’re in better shape.
-Instead of hard-coding the fields, pull them out of an ini file that contains their SQL field name, display title, data type, interface type, validation regex, etc. You’d need to refine it a bit, but you could dial it in tightly.
+Instead of hard-coding the fields, pull them out of a config file that contains their SQL field name, display title, data type, interface type, validation regex, etc. You’d need to refine it a bit, but you could dial it in tightly.

 Related to the above, there are PEAR modules that strive to do just this.
 DB_DataObject with HTML_QuickForm, for instance.
 Propel for PHP5 is good too.
 But these are generally overkill, and they require a lot of code included on the backend.